Huawei/containerops/singular/README.md

 ```
 #### To automatically deploy Kubernetes, you could simply follow below steps:
 ### Before You Start
 Before using the singular, you need to tell it about your public cloud credentials.
-Two steps as following example:

 ```
 $ singular config